 Check with your employer about possible educational benefits that may be available for you to pursue an additional degree.
 Some students have found support for a course a term from their workplace, reducing the cost of attending the program.

-Admitted, degree-seeking graduate students enrolled for a minimum of 4.5 hours in a semester or 1.5 hours in a summer term are eligible to apply for Federal Direct Loans through the US Department of Education.
+Admitted, degree-seeking graduate students enrolled for a minimum of 4.5 hours in a semester or 4.5 hours over the course of both summer terms are eligible to apply for Federal Direct Loans through the US Department of Education.
 You would do this by first completing the Free Application for Federal Student Aid (FAFSA) and listing UNC’s School Code of 002974.
-We recommend that all students complete the FAFSA as early as possible after May 1 of each year.
+We recommend that all students complete the FAFSA as early as possible after March 1 of each year.
 The Office of Scholarships and Student Aid would then process your FAFSA and let you know your eligibility.
 You can choose to use your full award or reduce the amount offered to you or decline it all it together.
 You are not required to use loans to pay for your education.

 NC Forgivable Education Loans for Service